sourcegraph/sourcegraph-public-snapshot/doc/cody/core-concepts/context/usage-and-limits.md

 ## Cody context window size

 Cody's context window represents the amount of contextual information provided to assist in generating code or responses.
-Currently, the context window size for both chat and commands is set to **7000 tokens**.
+Currently, the context window size for both chat and commands is set to **7000**.

 While Cody aims to provide maximum context for each prompt, there are limits to ensure efficiency.
 Cody shares all relevant context for chat but limits it to **12 code results** and **3 text results** (i.e., 15 tokens) to maintain performance.